VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/authorization-using-jwt.md

 ## OAuth2 Authorization using Client credential flow

-To authorize client applications (for example, Storefront), use the **Client credential flow** mechanism of OAuth2 protocol:
+To authorize client applications (for example, Frontend Application), use the **Client credential flow** mechanism of OAuth2 protocol:

 1. In the main menu, click **Security**.
 1. In the next blade, select **OAuth applications**.